 Then, in the fall of 2013, a very dear friend of mine mentioned the Pursuit Conference in a casual conversation after I told her that I wanted to grow in my faith.
 I went on the website, saw something that I wanted to be a part of - there was something that pulled me there, something that made me think, "I need to be here.
 There's something there, waiting there, just for me."
 Little did I know what God really had planned.
 I made it to that conference in the fall of 2013, and we had just learned before my trip that I was expecting our second child.
 Going, I didn't know a single person.
 It forced me to open up to women I didn't know, to pray more and rejoice more and question more and read more than I could remember doing for years prior.
 God worked on my heart in more ways than I could ever comprehend or fully share here.
 And then I came home, and the day after we got home, we had a doctors appointment where I learned that I had suffered a miscarriage, and lost our second baby.
 It may have happened the week I was at the conference, it may have happened before then, but I'll never know.
 To read that entire story, please see this post.

-This is where my business gets brave, because instead of solely being a wedding business, or faith-based business, it will be two parts as one - grace will encompass the learning of the bible and encouragement I feel He compells me to write to others, and serendipity will be where I continue designing for weddings.
+This is where my business gets brave, because instead of solely being a wedding business, or faith-based business, it will be two parts as one - grace will encompass the learning of the bible and encouragement I feel He compels me to write to others through the Note of Grace, and serendipity will be where I continue designing for weddings.
 And the funny thing is, that it feels like it has been meant to be like this all along.

 As our youth minister said at our church service just this morning, God doesn't call the equipped.
 He equips the called.
 I have felt called to do this, and so can only hope that God will equip me with what He desires this to turn into.
 I certainly hope that you'll join me in this journey.
 For there is joy that is certain to be discovered within in it.